nodejs/TSC/GitHub-Org-Management-Policy.md

 automatic.
 If there are objections, then simple majority votes of each of the Technical Steering and Community Committees in favor of removal are required.

-Banning an individual who is not currently a member of the GitHub organization may occur at any time subject to the policies outlined in the Moderation Guidelines.
+Blocking an individual who is not currently a member of the GitHub organization may occur at any time subject to the policies outlined in the Moderation Guidelines.